grahamearley/The-Red-Sun-Sets-Over-the-Fields-of-Grain/README.md

-# The Red Sun Rises Over the Fields of Grain
+# The Red Sun Sets Over the Fields of Grain
 A riveting iPhone game about the life of a farmer with a dark secret...

 The game raises questions about complacency and mindlessness in smartphone video games.